jbates35/algtraining/9_matrices/143_diagMatrix/README.md

 ### Example:
 Once built, there is one parameter for this program:

+-x The array of values to put into the matrix

 ```
 $ ./diagMatrix -x "1 3 5 7"
 ```